sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Continuous Testing](https://cloud.google.com/solutions/devops/devops-tech-test-automation)*

-### SECTION 4.
+### Section 4.
 ARCHITECTURE

 - My team can make large-scale changes to the design of their systems without the permission of somebody outside the team or depending on other teams.
-[1-7]
 - My team is able to complete work without needing fine-grained communication and coordination with people outside the team.
-[1-7]
 - My team deploys and releases their product or service on demand, independently of the services it depends on or of other services that depend on it.
-[1-7]
 - My team does most of their testing on demand, without requiring an integrated test environment.
-[1-7]
 - My team can deploy during normal business hours with negligible downtime.
-[1-7]
-- My team feels that we're empowered to choose tools.
-[1-7]
+- My team feels that we are empowered to choose tools.
 - My team proactively investigates new tools for new projects.
-[1-7]

 #### **Recommendations**